 Where the recommended outcome of the examination of a referred thesis is a pass, then a request by the examiners to waive the viva will normally be granted.
 Where the recommendation is not a pass then a request by the examiners to waive the viva will only be granted in exceptional circumstances.
-The Postgraduate Research Education Team would then notify the student of the examiners' request and the reasons for it, but they would be told that they have a right to have a viva if they wish.
+If approved, the Postgraduate Research Education Team would notify the student of the examiners' request and the reasons for it, but they would be told that they have a right to have a viva should they wish.

-7.12.
+6.12.
 Disagreement between examiners